12 Jun Osteoarthritis: The Most Common Type of Arthritis

 Alternative Pain Management Therapies for Osteoarthritis

 Although medication management can be part of treating OA pain for some patients, it’s important to consider alternative therapies.
 Medication management for chronic conditions like OA can be dangerous since some prescriptions (like opioids) are addictive and best reserved for treating short-term pain.
-For many, better solutions may include platelet-rich plasma (PRP) injections, joint injections, spinal cord stimulation, or a variety of other techniques.
+For many, better solutions may include joint injections, spinal cord stimulation, or a variety of other techniques.
 Call Dr. Nikesh Seth and Integrated Pain Consultants at 480-626-2552 to schedule your arthritis pain consultation.